JPSanin/dunk-it-derrick/ReadMe.md

 ## Project Information 📖

-The game has various screens ranging from the home screen, info screen, th interactive tutorial screen, the game screen, and the scoreboard.
+The game has various screens ranging from the home screen, info screen, the interactive tutorial screen, the game screen, and the scoreboard.
 The main objective is to collect all the power-ups and make it to the end of the map without falling or losing all your lives.